AqwamCreates/DataPredict/docs/API/Models/KMedoids.md

 Create new model object.
 If any of the arguments are nil, default argument values for that argument will be used.

 ```
-KMedoids.new(maxNumberOfIterations: integer, numberOfClusters: integer, distanceFunction: string, setTheCentroidsDistanceFarthest: boolean): ModelObject
+KMedoids.new(maximumNumberOfIterations: integer, numberOfClusters: integer, distanceFunction: string, setTheCentroidsDistanceFarthest: boolean): ModelObject
 ```

 #### Parameters:

-* maxNumberOfIterations: How many times should the model needed to be trained.
+* maximumNumberOfIterations: How many times should the model needed to be trained.

 * numberOfClusters: Number of clusters for model to train and predict on.